i-MSCP/plugins/incubator/PhpSwitcher/README.md

 ### HOWTO SETUP NEW PHP VERSIONS

-At first, you must grab, compile and install the PHP version which you want make avaible for your customer.
-For instance, if you want provide PHP5.3 as FastCGI application (Fcgid) to your customers, you can process as follow on Debian Wheezy:
+At first, you must get, compile and install the PHP version which you want make available for your customers.
+For instance, if you want add PHP5.3 as a FastCGI application (Fcgid), you can follow these steps on Debian Wheezy:

 #### Creating build environment

 	# cd /usr/local/src
 	# mkdir -p php_buildenv/php53 && cd php_buildenv/php53
 	# mkdir -p /opt/php/5.3/
-	# apt-get update
-	# apt-get install build-essential
+	# apt-get update && apt-get install build-essential

 #### Installing needed libraries